microsoft/code-with-engineering-playbook/docs/design/design-patterns/cloud-artitechture-design-guidance/readme.md

 # Cloud artitechture Design Guidance

-In the below documet best practices about how resources and artitechture should be configured and used in Cloud enviorments.
+In the below documet best practices about how network resources and artitechtures should be used in Azure Cloud enviorments.

 > **NOTE:** Always work with the relevant stakeholders to ensure that introducing new patterns provides the intended value.
 >
 > When working in an existing cloud environment, it is important to understand any current patterns and how they are used before making a change to them.
->

 ## Networking and Vnet setup